a-hakim/senangwebs-whiteboard/README.md

 ### Read-Only Mode
 When `readOnly: true` is set:
-- Application automatically enters preview mode
+- Application automatically enters preview mode on initialization
 - Escape key is disabled (cannot exit preview mode)
-- All editing functionality is locked
+- All editing functionality is completely locked
-- Perfect for presentations, embedded displays, or kiosks
+- Perfect for presentations, embedded displays, kiosks, or read-only viewers
+- UI elements are hidden to provide distraction-free viewing experience

 ## 🎨 Drawing Tools